ENGLISH

 E) All of these

-5. Why do investors buy shares with high CAPE even after knowing that they may falldrastically in future?
+5. Why do investors buy shares with high CAPE even after knowing that

 A) Due to the IMF report that predicted high CAPE in future.